-There’s very little junk and unwanted additives in there which makes them very easy to dissolve in water, juice, milk or any other beverage.
+There’s very little junk and unwanted additives in there which makes them very easy to dissolve in water, juice, unsweetened almond milk, milk, or any other beverage.

 Throw in some liquid and give it a couple of shakes for a creamy, thick smoothie.